Loading...

 Abstract

 Small arms and light weapons have become the weapons of choice in conflicts around the world and figure prominently in crime.
-Recently, considerable attention has been focused on the proliferation of SALW at the national, regional and international level.
-The recognition that m o s t illicit SALW began as legal weapons is, however, fundamental to efforts to reduce the proliferation and misuse of SALW and the diversion of civilian weapons is one source of supply.
-Indeed, it is estimated that there are as many SALW in the hands of civilians worldwide as there are in the possession of states, and that in many parts of the world diversion from civilian stocks is the principal source of the illicit supply.
-Consequently, strengthening domestic regulation, which reduces the diversion of legal weapons to illegal markets, is a critical part of any strategy to address illicit trafficking.
-It is also consistent with resolutions from the United Nations Security Council and other Commissions as well as regional initiatives.
-This briefing reviews the ways in which SALW are diverted from legal to illegal markets and the measures which can be used to reduce this diversion.
-In addressing illicit trafficking in all its aspects, it is imperative that the UN Conference not does neglect this significant problem.
+Recently, considerable attention has been focused on the proliferation of SALW at the national, regional, and international levels.
+The recognition that most illicit SALW began as legal weapons is fundamental to efforts to reduce their proliferation and misuse, and the diversion of civilian weapons is one source of supply.
+It is estimated that there are as many SALW in the hands of civilians worldwide as there are in the possession of states, and that in many parts of the world diversion from civilian stocks is the principal source of illicit supply.
+Consequently, strengthening domestic regulation that reduces the diversion of legal weapons to illegal markets is a critical part of any strategy to address illicit trafficking.
+It is also consistent with resolutions from the United Nations Security Council and other commissions, as well as regional initiatives.
+This briefing reviews the ways in which SALW are diverted from legal to illegal markets and the measures that can be used to reduce this diversion.
+In addressing illicit trafficking in all its aspects, it is imperative that the UN Conference does not neglect this significant problem.
+If you want this more concise, more formal, or more polished, I can refine it further.

 Version